Skip to content

 Structured Output

 By default, an LLM returns free-form text.
-When you define an outputSchema in your .prompty frontmatter, the runtime converts it to the provider’s response_format parameter so the model is constrained to return valid JSON matching your schema.
+When you define an outputs in your .prompty frontmatter, the runtime converts it to the provider’s response_format parameter so the model is constrained to return valid JSON matching your schema.
 The processor then automatically parses the JSON string into a Python dict or JavaScript object — no manual JSON.parse() needed.

 flowchart LR

-A["outputSchema\n(YAML)"] --> B["_output_schema\n_to_wire()\nconversion"]
+A["outputs\n(YAML)"] --> B["_output_schema\n_to_wire()\nconversion"]

 B --> C["response_format\njson_schema\n→ sent to LLM"]